 Ceramic cookware is clay cookware that’s kiln-baked to high heat, rendering the quartz sand surface effectively non-stick.
 It’s a popular choice but here are some pros and cons to help you decide if it’s the best choice for your kitchen.

 Pros of ceramic cookware:

-100% ceramic cookware (not ceramic nonstick, which falls under the non-stick category) is naturally nonstick and does not leach or emit potentially harmful fumes.
-So, ceramic cookware is among the best non toxic cookware options.
+100% ceramic cookware (not ceramic nonstick, which falls under the non-stick category) has some natural non-stick properties, and does not leach or emit potentially harmful fumes.
+So, ceramic cookware is among the best non-toxic cookware options.